ProGraphics/prostyle.io/pages/documentation/models.md

 ##&middot; Text Item
-{:class="font-size-h3"}
+{:class="font-size-h3 t90"}
-The _text item_ is used to add single-line or multiple-line text to a page.
+The _text item_ adds single-line or multiple-line text to a [page](#){:data-toc="pages"} or a [layer](#){:data-toc="&middot;-layer-item"}.
 Properties may be applied at the text, line, word or character level.
 Many of the property values inherit.
 For instance, setting text color on the lines affects all the words and characters, unless words or characters explicitly override it.

 The text, lines, words and characters make up a four level hierarchy.
 Each may be [positioned](/concepts/#placement) in [3D](/concepts/#3d) space, relative to where it would normally be.